cuMF/cumf_als/README.md

 <img src=https://github.com/wei-tan/CUDA-MLlib/raw/master/als/images/spark-gpu.png width=380 height=240 />

 This approach has several advantages.
-First, existing Spark applications relying on mllib/ALS need no change.
+First, existing apps relying on mllib/ALS need no change.
 Second, we leverage the best of Spark (to scale-out to multiple nodes) and GPU (to scale-up in one node).
 Check this GitHub [project](https://github.com/wei-tan/CUDA-MLlib/tree/master/als) for more details.

 ## Build